GryatOvO/ACT_lcb/README.md

 python evaluate.py --task sort
 ~~~
 # ACT_lcb
-This is a repository modified by the Shaka_lab project
+This is a repository modified from the Shaka_lab project